A 15-year-old weighing 270 pounds, an 18-year-old weighing nearly 400 pounds; they are both fighting a war they can't win on their own―severe obesity.

 policy statement to their insurance company.

-Life after weight-loss surgery.
+Life after weight-loss surgery

 There are specific nutrition and activity recommendations that must be followed after surgery; many programs and insurance companies actually require patients to learn about these things before even being considered for the surgery.
 It's a big responsibility.

 There is always uncertainty and variation at any age in terms of how people respond to bariatric surgery.
-Even from patients from the same family can respond differently.
+Even patients from the same family can respond differently.

 Adolescence may actually be the best time to have bariatric surgery; outcomes are encouraging.